EpicEricEE/typst-plugins/.packages/qr/0.1.0/src/qr.typ

 /// Create a QR code from the given data.
 ///
 /// Arguments:
 /// - format: The format of the image.
-Either "png" or "svg".
+Must be one of "png" or "svg".
+Default: "svg".
 /// - width: The width of the image.
 /// - height: The height of the image.
 /// - alt: A text describing the image.
 /// - fit: How the image should adjust itself to a given area.
-One of "cover", "contain", or "stretch".
+///        Must be one of "cover", "contain", or "stretch".
 /// - margin: The margin around the QR code in units of modules.
 Default: 4.
 /// - data: The data to encode.
+Must be of type array, bytes, or string.
 ///
 /// Returns: The QR code as an image.
 #let create(